mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatial-normalization.md

         * Use opacity control to flicker between images and check alignment
         * Move through landmarks of CSF/white matter/gray matter edges from center out to gyri in each lobe.
         * How is alignment overall?
 Problem areas?
-    * Create an overlay comparing alignment with FSL's `slicesdir` program:
+    * FSL's `slicesdir` program to create a png file of axial slices showing your spatially normalized T1 image with the MNI template as a red contour overlay:
 `slicesdir -p $FSLDIR/data/standard/MNI152_T1_1mm_brain.nii.gz sub-01_T1w_brain_MNIaff.nii.gz`
         * View the .png file of the overlay in the `slicesdir` directory
         * View a list of overlays in the `index.html` folder